nashville-software-school/bangazon-inc/book-1-orientation/chapters/QUEST.md

     > `Adventurer.cs`

     ```cs
-    namespace Quest
+    namespace Quest;
-    {
     // An instance of the Adventurer class is an object that will undergo some challenges
     public class Adventurer
     {
         // This is an "immutable" property.
 It only has a "get".
         // The only place the Name can be set is in the Adventurer constructor
         // Note: the constructor is defined below.
         public string Name { get; }

         // This is a mutable property it has a "get" and a "set"
         //  So it can be read and changed by any code in the application
         public int Awesomeness { get; set; }

         // A constructor to make a new Adventurer object with a given name
         public Adventurer(string name)
         {
             Name = name;
             Awesomeness = 50;
         }

         // This method returns a string that describes the Adventurer's status
         // Note one way to describe what this method does is:
         //   it transforms the Awesomeness integer into a status string
         public string GetAdventurerStatus()
         {
             string status = "okay";
             if (Awesomeness >= 75)
             {
                 status = "great";
             }
             else if (Awesomeness < 25 && Awesomeness >= 10)
             {
                 status = "not so good";
             }
             else if (Awesomeness < 10 && Awesomeness > 0)
             {
                 status = "barely hanging on";
             }
             else if (Awesomeness <= 0)
             {
                 status = "not gonna make it";
             }

             return $"Adventurer, {Name}, is {status}";
-            }
         }
     }
     ```